H-Yigit-Tunus/Temporal-Tactile-Stimulator/README.md

  ## Building TTS

 As mentioned, TTS is quite easy to build since it involves assembling easily accessible and inexpensive circuit elements, which are: Arduino uno R3 (A), SG90 RC Mini Servo Motor (B), a 80 x 55 or larger breadboard (C), resistors (D), push buttons (as much as the time conditions you want to add) (E), and jumper cables.
-Connect the circuit elements as shown in the diagram below.
+Connect the circuit elements with jumper cables as shown in the diagram below.
 The most important detail I want to draw attention to here is that all the cables connected from the buttons to the Arduino are connected to the breadboard row with code I, indicated by the red rectangle.
 Though as long as these cables are connected between the legs of the resistors, they would provide the same function too (for this specific setup, the row J would do the trick too, as an example).
 The rest of the setup is not more technical than plugging a flash drive into a USB port.
 Just apply gentle pressure to the pins.

 ![Image](https://github.com/user-attachments/assets/2436caad-26f0-4b3a-9839-2131ef04a51c)